realworldocaml/book/book/foreign-function-interface/README.md

 type 'a typ
 ```

+\noindent
-`Ctypes.typ` is the type of values that represents C types to OCaml.
-There
+`Ctypes.typ` is the type of values that represents C types to
-are two types associated with each instance of `typ`:
+OCaml.
+There are two types associated with each instance of `typ`:

 - The C type used to store and pass values to the foreign library.